I’m pleased to share a guest post by Annette Franz, CCXP of CX Journey.

 Have you put the spotlight on the employee experience at your company?

-I’ve written many times about the importance of the employee experience, both on its own with regard to retention and performance and with regard to the impact of the employee experience on the customer experience.
+I’ve written many times about the importance of the employee experience, both on its own about retention and performance and the impact of the employee experience on the customer experience.

 Sadly, many companies still aren’t focusing on the employee experience.
 IDC’s 2015 EXPERIENCES Survey work found that 81% of companies listen to customers about their experiences, but 69.4% of companies do not measure the employee experience.

 For those still looking for proof that this is a real thing, I’ve started to take note of some recent research and statistics about the impact of a great employee experience.
 I thought I’d start to compile them in one place and share with you, in case you’re in the process of building the business case or need to nudge your company that employees matter.

 It’s important to note that the employee experience starts well before the employee signs on the dotted line.
 Consider that your candidates may already know the brand through their own interactions as customers, or they may know someone who works – or has worked – for the company.

 So let’s start there, with the employer brand.

 Just as your brand is important to attracting and retaining customers, your employer brand attracts potential employees and drives whether they’ll want to stay.
 How does your employer brand impact the business?
 (After all, that’s what executives want to know: if we focus on the employee experience, what does that mean for the business?)
 Dr. John Sullivan wrote a great article about 10 employer branding business impact metrics that you should track.
 Pick the ones you want to focus on, but they are listed in order, with the most powerful ones first.